graynorton/chat-view-summit-16/README.md

 * **centralized**: All mutations occur in **&lt;chat-view&gt;**, flowing down to **&lt;chat-thread-list&gt;** and **&lt;chat-thread-view&gt;** via one-way bindings.
-Actions are conveyed upward via standard DOM events.
+Actions are conveyed upward via standard DOM events. *(This version is also on the master branch of the repository.)*

 * **redux**: In this centralized version, the model is managed in a [Redux](https://github.com/reactjs/redux) store.
 The store is bound to the **&lt;chat-view&gt;** component using the **[polymer-redux](https://github.com/tur-nr/polymer-redux)** library.

-* **redux-mono**: A variation of the **redux** version, in which there is still a single, centralized store, but it's bound directly to the **&lt;chat-thread-list&gt;** and **&lt;chat-thread-view&gt;** components, rather than to the top-level **&lt;chat-view&gt;** component.
-There's no good reason to do this in such a simple app, but it illustrates that choosing a centralized / unidirectional approach doesn't necessarily mean flowing every change from the top of your component hierarchy to the bottom.
+* **redux-mono**: In this variation on the **redux** version, instead of binding the store directly to **&lt;chat-view&gt;** or one of its child components, we bind it to a dedicated **&lt;chat-view-store&gt;** component that can be included *within* any app component that needs access to the store.
+(This is an example of the [monostate pattern](), because while multiple instances of **&lt;chat-view-store&gt;** may exist, they are all backed by a single instance of the store.)
+Although there's no good reason to do so in such a simple app, we include an instance of **&lt;chat-view-store&gt;** in **&lt;chat-thread-list&gt;** and another in **&lt;chat-thread-view&gt;** to show that choosing a centralized / unidirectional approach doesn't necessarily mean flowing every change from the top of your component hierarchy to the bottom.

-* **master**: The master branch currently contains the vanilla **centralized** version of the app.